Preparing You for Your Next Transition

 Discover key programs that will prepare you for a career in or outside academia.

-- Building core competencies such as time management, leveraging a mentor relationship, and preparing for a corporate job.
+- Building core competencies such as time management, leveraging the mentor relationship, and preparing for a corporate job.

 - Investigating career paths beyond academia.